 After I know exactly what my learning target it for my students, I think of activities I have done before – tech free.
 Maybe I had students fill in a graphic organizer, maybe they had to find an example in a text, maybe they drew something.
 I also consider how I want students to demonstrate their learning – are they sharing it with me, each other, the world?

 I then use the SAMR model to dream up ways I could substitute, augment, modify, or redefine those activities using some kind of app.
 At this point, I’m just inventing apps in my head – I’m not searching or anything.
-For example, for my Predicting unwrAPPed packet, I thought it would be so cool if my students could use a crystal ball to make predictions.

 I then used the search in the app store and Google to search out the app I have “invented” in my head.
 Nine times out of ten there truly is “an app for that (TM)” as we were promised years ago in those telling Apple ads in 2009.
 Sometimes the app is not exactly what I was looking for so I either try to be flexible to figure out how it could work or I start over from the top.